guilhemmarchand/trackme/docs/cribl_integration.rst

 **Let's assume the following simple scenario:**

 - Cribl receives incoming data from any kind of sources, and streams to Splunk with associated pipelines
-- In our example, we instruct Cribl to index data in Splunk into a few indexes, but we have many more pipelines since we perform various operations on Cribl, indexes and sourcetypes are potentially fed by more than just one pipeline
+- In our example, we instruct Cribl to index data in Splunk into a few indexes, but we have many more pipelines since we perform various operations on Cribl, indexes and sourcetypes are likely fed by much more than just one pipeline
-- In regular TrackMe mode, TrackMe would represent the data sources broken by indexes and sourcetypes, which does not represent the incoming what the data pipeline is, and does not provide the valuable information and monitoring we need
+- In regular TrackMe mode, TrackMe would represent the data sources broken by indexes and sourcetypes, which does not represent what the incoming data flow is underneath, and does not provide the valuable information and monitoring we need
-- Once we enable the Cribl mode, TRackMe relies on the Cribl pipeline information, which allows us to have a different and accurate picture of each Cribl pipeline
+- Once we enable the Cribl mode, TrackMe relies on the ``cribl_pipe`` pipeline information, which allows us to have a different and accurate picture of each Cribl pipeline

 *Cribl pipeline examples:*